 Among the goals that many people have for this year, gaining control of one’s finances is sure to be near the top of the list.
 And, in addition to budgeting and saving money, another aspect that’s closely linked to becoming financially secure is investing.
 If you’re looking for tips for beginner investors, we’ve got you covered.

-However, as the internet buzzes with news about the stock market and the various states of high-valued companies, beginners might become a little overwhelmed by investing.
-So, we asked financial experts and advisors for their advice on best practices for those who are looking to start investing in 2021.
-Here’s what they had to say:
+As the internet buzzes with news about the stock market and the various states of high-valued companies, beginners might become a little overwhelmed and not know what the best practices are.
+So, we asked financial experts and advisors to give us their best tips for beginner investors in 2021.
+Here’s what they had to say.

 Start Simple & Pile Up

 - Haley Tolitsky, Certified Financial Planner, Cooke Capital:

 “The best investment tip for beginners is to keep things simple.
 Once you have your emergency savings fully funded (typically three to six months of living expenses) and are comfortable with your debt payments, start contributing to your employer’s workplace retirement plan at least enough to get the full employer match, which is essentially free money!
 If you do not have a retirement plan offered through work, open an IRA or Roth IRA (depending on your tax situation) at a reputable broker.
 Once the account is open, set up automatic monthly contributions from your bank account and choose a low-cost (check the fund’s expense ratio), diversified ETF (exchange-traded fund) or mutual fund to invest in.

 Don’t overcomplicate things by trying to determine the monthly amount you invest, as you can always increase it over time.
 The key is to get started.
 Investing can be overwhelming, but by choosing an ETF or mutual fund that holds many companies, you are reducing your risk versus owning individual stock in one specific company.”

 - Timothy Iseler, Founder, Iseler Financial: